AlexZades/Horizon-Lab/README.md

-# HomeLab Dashboard 🚀
+# HomeLab Dashboard

 Welcome to **HomeLab Dashboard**!
 This is a beautiful, 3D interactive dashboard built to help you monitor your homelab servers and services in style.

 Whether you're hosting Plex, Grafana, or just keeping track of a few Raspberry Pis, this dashboard gives you a clean overview of what's online and offline, complete with a slick 3D spinning globe that visualizes traffic between your devices.

-## ✨ What's inside?
+## Features

 - **3D Interactive Globe**: See your servers and client devices on a 3D globe.
-It shows cool animated rainbow traffic streams between your online servers and your current device!
+It shows cool animated effects related your online servers and your current device!
 - **Server & Service Monitoring**: Add your servers with their IP addresses and track your homelab services.
 The dashboard will automatically ping them every 60 seconds to make sure everything is running smoothly.
-- **Time.gov Sync**: Always know the exact time with a sleek clock widget synced straight to NIST's authoritative time.gov.
+- **Time.gov Sync**: Atomic Time baby.
-- **Password Protection**: Want to keep your dashboard private?
-You can easily lock it behind a password screen.
+- **Password Protection**: Lock your dashboard for added security.
-- **Custom Branding**: Make it yours by uploading a custom logo straight from the settings page!
+- **Customization**: Add a custom icon for your dashboard and customize the name too!

-## 🛠️ How to install it
+## How to install

-You can run this project locally on your machine or deploy it using Docker (which is super easy!).
+You can run this project locally on your machine or deploy it using Docker.

 ### Option 1: Running locally (for development)